amelia2802/Notes-dump/react-notes.md

 - Can watch for the submit with an onSubmit handler on the `form` element.
 - Can trigger the form submit with a button click.

-# what are react's primary tasks?
+# 10. What are react's primary tasks?

 - work with DOM/browser to render UI to the page